-Hypotenuse AI wants to take the strain out of copywriting for ecommerce – TechCrunch
+Hypotenuse AI wants to take the strain out of copywriting for e-commerce – TechCrunch

 “A lot of these are still very generalized,” he argues.
 “They’re really great at doing a lot of things okay but for copywriting it’s actually quite a nuanced space in that people want very specific things — it has to be specific to the brand, it has to be specific to the style of writing.
 Otherwise it doesn’t make sense.
 It hurts conversions.
 It hurts SEO.
 So… we don’t worry much about competitors.
 We spent a lot of time and research into getting these nuances and details right so we’re able to produce things that are exactly what customers want.”

 So what types of products doesn’t Hypotenuse’s AI work well for?
 Wong says it’s a bit less relevant for certain product categories — such as electronics.
 This is because the marketing focus there is on specs, rather than trying to evoke a mood or feeling to seal a sale.
-Beyond that he argues the tool has broad relevance for ecommerce.
+Beyond that he argues the tool has broad relevance for e-commerce.
 “What we’re targeting it more at is things like furniture, things like fashion, apparel, things where you want to create a feeling in a user so they are convinced of why this product can help them,” he adds.

-The startup’s SaaS offering as it is now — targeted at automating product description for ecommerce sites and for copywriting shops — is actually a reconfiguration itself.
+The startup’s SaaS offering as it is now — targeted at automating product description for e-commerce sites and for copywriting shops — is actually a reconfiguration itself.

-The initial idea was to build a “digital personal shopper” to personalize the ecommerce experence.
+The initial idea was to build a “digital personal shopper” to personalize the e-commerce experence.
 But the team realized they were getting ahead of themselves.
-“We only started focusing on this two weeks ago — but we’ve already started working with a number of ecommerce companies as well as piloting with a few copywriting companies,” says Wong, discussing this initial pivot.
+“We only started focusing on this two weeks ago — but we’ve already started working with a number of e-commerce companies as well as piloting with a few copywriting companies,” says Wong, discussing this initial pivot.

 Building a digital personal shopper is still on the roadmap but he says they realized that a subset of creating all the necessary AI/CV components for the more complex ‘digital shopper’ proposition was solving the copywriting issue.
-Hence dialling back to focus in on that.
+Hence dialing back to focus in on that.

 “We realized that this alone was really such a huge pain-point that we really just wanted to focus on it and make sure we solve it really well for our customers,” he adds.